6 ways PIM improves upstream-downstream connectivity

 inriver: The PIM built for supply chain connectivity

 The composable, multi-tenant inriver PIM solution goes far beyond e-commerce to support product data connectivity throughout the entire supply chain.
-Built on the foundation of a fully extensible data model, the inriver platform bridges the gap between upstream suppliers and downstream audiences to facilitate the transition to a circular product journey powered by the bidirectional flow of data and knowledge.
+Built on the foundation of a fully extensible PIM data model, the inriver platform bridges the gap between upstream suppliers and downstream audiences to facilitate the transition to a circular product journey powered by the bidirectional flow of data and knowledge.

 Inriver offers the most comprehensive PIM solution on the market, with built-in API-based syndication technology, advanced data sharing, and digital shelf intelligence through our two in-built digital shelf analytics (DSA) capabilities.
 These are just some of the inriver capabilities that combine to give brands and manufacturers the data governance they need to power their products at every stage of the omnichannel product journey.